 During breaks or in between scheduled sessions we provided a space on our map dedicated to mingling including the corresponding Zoom link.
 In the morning, there were coffee tables during breakfast and the boats (1:1) and islands (group calls) where people could have informal conversations.

 We also organized a collective virtual yoga session and a game night where people could get together and enjoy quality time together.

-Take the time to build empathy for your people first – in that way they will be open to engage and contribute … and eventually feel the magic.
+Take time to build empathy for your people.
+Empathy helps you to create a virtual environment in which people will be open to engage and contribute according to their needs and feelings.

 Establish a single purpose of the gathering.
 Then weave the company purpose and the needs of your people into one, culture-defining moment.